RossiFire/useless-info/README.md

 # U-FO (useless-info)

-Useful JavaScript library to manage easily types in  your application
+Useful JavaScript library to manage easily types and classes in your application

 # What is it

 This library offer:
 *   Some informative functions about your values
-*   A bundle of useful functions to check conditions
+*   A bundle of useful functions to check conditions and handle consistency.

 # How it works